 Food in Iceland is arguably the root of the country’s costliness.
 A simple sandwich can set you back around 1200 ISK ($15).

 This goes to show the importance of picking the right restaurants so you get good value for your money.
 Be mindful!
 Eating out will take a chunk out of your budget at most restaurants in major cities if you don’t choose wisely.
-Look for accommodation that includes breakfast (hint: hearty breakfasts are included with Intrepid’s small group tours to Iceland).
+Look for accommodation that includes breakfast, if at all possible.

 Fresh fish in Iceland is too good to pass up, it’s one of the few specialties of the country’s food scene.